-The immediate and primary focus of the relief effort is to save lives, but the effect of this disaster will be felt for some time.
-Across the three countries, shelter, water and sanitation, food, health assistance and protection are urgently needed, and support will also be required to help children continue their education, rebuild livelihoods and strengthen community resilience to better withstand future disasters.
+The immediate and primary focus of the relief effort was to save lives, but the effect of the disaster will be felt for a long time.
+Across the three countries, shelter, water and sanitation, food, health assistance and protection were the immediate needs.
+Support will also be required to help children continue their education, rebuild livelihoods and strengthen community resilience to better withstand future disasters.

-Shelter: hundreds of thousands of homes have been damaged or destroyed during the cyclone and associated flooding.
+Shelter: hundreds of thousands of homes were damaged or destroyed during the cyclone and associated flooding.
 People displaced from their homes may need to stay in temporary shelters and camps for a considerable time.

 Food and livelihoods: crops have been destroyed and livestock killed in all three countries.
 Flooding of farmland is particularly devastating for smallholder farmers who rely on their crops for food for their families and to generate an income from selling their produce.
-The devasting floods, as well as the impact of the cyclone, will have an immediate impact on the main harvest due to take place in late March, and long-term effects on food security and livelihoods.
+The devastating floods, as well as the impact of the cyclone, had an immediate impact on the main harvest due to take place in late March, with long-term effects on food security and livelihoods.

-Water, sanitation and hygiene: damage to sanitation facilities and prevalence of unsafe water, due to water supply destruction and interruption, has been reported.
-Wells and boreholes are likely to be contaminated by floods.
+Water, sanitation and hygiene: damage to sanitation facilities and prevalence of unsafe water, due to water supply destruction and interruption, was reported.
+Wells and boreholes were contaminated by floods.

 Health: there is an increased risk of malaria, cholera and other diarrheal diseases, and there is concern regarding the potential for a communicable disease outbreak.

-Education: school facilities have been highly damaged by the flooding.
-More than 340 classrooms are partially or totally damaged affecting more than 45,000 students in Mozambique (Zambezia, Tete and Niassa) alone.
+Education: school facilities were highly damaged by the flooding.
+More than 340 classrooms were partially or totally damaged affecting more than 45,000 students in Mozambique (Zambezia, Tete and Niassa) alone.